 Adoption creates questions, there is no way around this and the only way to deal with this is to answer these questions in a sensitive and age appropriate fashion.
-My parents, I think, would have been happier to avoid all questions, after all, if you have adopted children but are pretending they are your own biological children, questions can be difficult.
-As a child, I always felt disloyal when I became curious and as my parents’ response could often be offhand, it would be easy to think I had done something wrong and feel shamed.
+My parents, I think, would have been happier to avoid all questions.
+After all, if you have adopted children but are pretending they are your own biological offspring, questions can be difficult.
+As a child, I always felt disloyal when I became curious about my past and as my parents’ response could often be offhand, it would be easy to think I had done something wrong and feel ashamed.

-Answers may not be easy, rehashing old wounds you’d rather forget especially when you love the child/children as your own and want to forget the past, but we can love and be honest, we can love and be open, we can lovingly give them the gift of clarity and insight, after all, effective dialogue between people who love each other has never hurt anyone but doors stuck fast through fear, sadness and regret have led to a lot of pain.
+Answers may not be easy, rehashing old wounds you’d rather forget especially when you love the child/children as your own and want to forget their past.
+We need to be honest and open; lovingly give them the gift of clarity and insight; after all, effective dialogue between people who love each other has never hurt anyone but doors stuck fast through fear, sadness and secrets have led to a lot of pain.

-As children, we look to adults to help us navigate the messiness of feelings and emotions.
+As children, we look to adults to help us navigate the messiness of our feelings and emotions.
 It’s very hard to do by ourselves.
 When your parents fail to do this because their emotions have got the better of them, it can be utterly frightening.
-It’s like being a small green leaf buffeted by violent winds and each time there seems a moment of stillness or a quiet moment of respite, you are thrown up once more to swirl about in a deluge of twisting emotions.
+It’s like being a leaf in a garden, buffeted by violent winds and each time there seems a moment of stillness or a quiet moment of respite, we are thrown up once more to swirl about in a deluge of twisting emotions.

-It’s harder still when your parents somehow want you to make them feel better about not having their own biological children.
-How is an adopted child/adult supposed to feel aside from an consolation prize during this conversation?
+It’s harder still when our parents somehow want you to make them feel better about not having their own biological children.
+How is an adopted child/adult supposed to feel aside from a consolation prize during this conversation?
 What we refuse to deal with will not conveniently disappear, just like the saying ‘what we resist, persists.’
-Instead like running water, it will forge new pathways in and around your repressed emotional life and whether a soft trickle or a full blown aggressive flood, will, one day or maybe for many days/months/years, capsize you and sadly hurt the ones you love.
-It is so much better to let some air into our emotional wounds, rather than folding everything away and allowing them to fester and become stronger through lack of light.
+Instead like running water, it will forge new pathways in and around our repressed emotional life.
+It is so much better to let some air into our emotional wounds, rather than folding everything away, leaving them to fester and become stronger through lack of light.